Acne Scars Are No Match For This Celebrity-Favorite Facial

-Acne is one of those pesky skin issues that can occur on any skin type, at any time of the year.
+Acne is one of those pesky skin issues that can occur on any skin type, at any time of the year, for people of all ages.
 And as luck would have it, it can sometimes leaves scars.
-For women of color particularly, whose skin can be highly melanated, even the smallest of breakouts can leave a discernible mark.
-For those with lighter complexions, breakouts can result in residual red or brown acne scars.
+For women of color particularly, whose skin can be highly melanated, even the smallest of breakouts can leave a discernible mark and for those with lighter complexions, breakouts can result in residual red or brown acne scars.
 While there are a plethora of topical acne creams, serums, cleansers, and treatments (both over-the-counter and prescribed) that help with acne scars, facials are one of the best ways to rejuvenate the skin, fade blemishes, and eliminate pigmentation and texture issues — for good.

 First: Don’t be discouraged if you’re still dealing with lingering marks from breakouts.
 The majority of acne scarring is really just post-inflammatory hyperpigmentation (brown or red spots) rather than an actual change in texture of the skin.
 Essentially, when the body sends white blood cells and collagen to repair the acne spot, it also sends melanin — leaving behind a hyperpigmented scar.
 That’s when your favorite esthetician comes in to help.